-Provides students the opportunity to apply research and quantitative techniques as analytical tools in the social and policy sciences.
+Provides the opportunity to conduct research on issues relevant to the social and policy sciences.

 4343 Transitions to Democracy

 An empirical and theoretical analysis of transitions from authoritarian to democratic political systems.
 Topics will include political order reform and change.
 Specific examples may be drawn from Africa, Asia, Latin America, Western Europe, or North America.